cckayne/ses-scrambler/doc/ReadMe.txt

 Along with a pseudo-OTP enciphered shell protecting the core encryption, SES makes at least five super-encipherments on any plaintext, usually more.
 SES, like a fortress with many walls, is impregnable given a key-phrase of sufficient entropy (80-90 bits is recommended - that's six or seven stochastically chosen words).
 After more than 7 years of existence SES has never been successfully attacked, so you may use it with trust and confidence.

-For detailed explication of the SES algorithm, please consult SES.txt or the source code itself.
+For detailed elucidation of the SES algorithm, please consult SES.txt or the source code itself.

 Why hasn't SES been broken?

 Certain wimpy academics and soi-disant cryptanalysts are still whining about SES.
 They can't break it, you see.
 And they certainly couldn't have written it themselves.
 So they try to pick holes in the algorithm and the code without achieving anything.
-My challenge still stands and will always stand, despite their obvious impotence: Break it.
+Despite their obvious impotence, my challenge still stands and will always stand: Break it.

 But the answer to the question is simple.
-SES is built on the strongest possible foundation.
+SES stands on the strongest possible foundation.
 That foundation is ISAAC, Bob Jenkins' little masterpiece, unassailed after more than two decades.

 Does Cascaded Encipherment Really Make a Cipher Stronger?